mathigon/textbooks/content/fractals/content.md

 ::: column.grow

-One of the fractals we saw in the previous chapter was the __Sierpinski triangle__.
+One of the fractals we saw in the previous chapter was the __Sierpinski triangle__, which is named after the Polish mathematician [Wacław Sierpiński](bio:sierpinski).
 It can be created by starting with one large, equilateral triangle, and then repeatedly cutting smaller triangles out of its center.

 {.r.reveal(when="slider-0")} As it turns out, the Sierpinski triangle also appears in many other areas of mathematics, and there are many different ways to